Gabardone/MiniRex/README.md

 sources alive as long as they should.
 - Publishers should also be safe against their sources being deallocated or otherwise no longer producing values.
 They will just stop posting updates when that happens.
 - There is no intrinsic guarantee on whether posting of updates to subscribers will be synchronous of asynchronous, unless documented by the publisher vendor.
-In case of doubt, use a Publisher adapter to make it behave as desired.
+In case of doubt, use a Publisher dispatch adapter to make it behave as desired.
 - Unless otherwise documented or using a dispatch adapter (see below) there's also no guarantee on what queue the updates will happen in.
 - All update blocks passed on subscribe calls can be assumed to escape and thus live on as long as the returned Subscription is alive.
 In other words, be careful what strong references you put in them.
-- There's four types of publishers depending on their behavior.
-They are all modeled using the Publisher struct but many of the utilities are only sensible to use for some or one of their types.
+- There's currently three types of publishers depending on their behavior.
+They all implement the Publisher protocol but have their own semantics, initializers and utilities.
 Any documentation that refers to the below terms is assuming that the behaviors described for them will be applying.
 They are the following:
-  * **Broadcasters**: Offer no guarantees for when updates are called.
+  * **Broadcasters**: Of type `Broadcaster<Update>` Offer no guarantees for when updates are called.
 Examples are notification publishers. event publishers or publishers that update subscribers on a repeating  timer.
+Examples include notification broadcaster adapters and the `SimpleBroadcaster<Update>` type.
-  * **Published Values**: These are vending a specific type of value.
+  * **Published Values**: Of type `Published<Value>` These are vending a specific type of value.
 Subscribing to them will always trigger an initial update callback with the value current at the time of subscription (this call need not be synchronous although it could be).
 Further update calls will happen as the published value changes. `Equatable` values will only update subscribers when their value change, non-equatable reference types when their identity changes.
-Examples include KVO publishers which include the .initial KVO observation option, and the PublishedProperty class' `publisher` property.
+Examples include KVO publishers which include the .initial
+  KVO observation option, and the PublishedProperty class' `publishedValue` property.
-  * **Tasks**: These will make a single call to subscribers with the result of the operation, once it's finished (or at once if the task already finished at the time of subscription).
-That could contain a task result of a particular type or an error.
-  * **Progressive Tasks**: Like tasks but they also offer update calls with whatever progress information may make sense for the task at hand (i.e. downloaded data, percent completed etc.).
+  * **Tasks**: These model asynchronous casts.
+They may optionally post updates with task progress but once they post anupdate with an error or the result of the task they are guaranteed to not post any further updates.

-A number of pre-built Publishers are also included for ease of adoption:
+A number of pre-built Utilities are also included for ease of adoption:

 - Transformation publisher adapters.
-Allow to turn the updates from one Publisher into a different update type Publisher by providing a simple transformation block.
-- Transformation published value adapters.
-They will make sure that their own subscribers will only be updated on actual value changes if `Equatable` or at least reference types.
+Those for `Published<Value>` will preserve equality/identity semantics when possible.
+The ones for `Broadcaster<Update>` will just post the transformed update values.
-- NotificationCenter based broadcasters, to easily adapt traditional Foundation notifications into MiniRex API.
+- NotificationCenter based `Broadcaster`, to easily adapt traditional Foundation notifications into MiniRex API.
-- KVO based publishers (including prebuilt published value types), to easily adapt KVO observation into MiniRex API.
+- KVO based publishers (including prebuilt `Published<Value>` types), to easily adapt KVO observation into MiniRex API.
-- A constant published value that just sends back an immutable value to new subscribers.
-Useful for testing purposes and implementation of published value-vending protocols.
+- A constant `Published<Value>` that just sends back an immutable value to new subscribers.
+Useful for testing purposes and stub implementation of published value-vending protocols.
-- A basic PublishedProperty class that can be used to vend both a property and a Publisher that updates its subscribers when it changes.
+- A basic PublishedProperty class that can be used to vend both a property and a `Published<Value>` that updates its subscribers when it changes.
 The semantics of Publish/Subscribe imply reference, and besides the act of subscribing/unsubscribing require modification of the ultimate publisher source, so it has to be a class instead of a struct.
-- Dispatch adapters, both for subscription and for update callbacks, so it's easy to build publishers that bridge components operating on different dispatch queues.
+- Dispatch adapters, for all kind of Publisher types, both for subscription and for update callbacks.
+They make it easy to build components that do their work on a specific queue, bridging other work being done in different dispatch queues.
-- A Task for URL Data downloads.
-Feed it a URL, then subscribe to the returned Task to initiate the download.
+- Tasks for URL Data downloads and file reads.
+Feed either of them a URL, then subscribe to the returned Task to initiate the download/file read.

 ## Contributing Ideas
 While this framework is not based on particularly revolutionary ideas, I would love for it to be useful to a wide variety of developers.
 If you